phalacee/phxUserScripts/README.md

 ToDo
 ----
-* allow for elements to be removed from the cycle
+* allow for URLS to be removed from the cycle
-* come up with a way to back this shit up
+* come up with a way to back up/export progress data
 * come up with some way to allow sync across multiple computers